-Momoca Usagi is a Berkeley-based artist.
-Her work ranges from sophisticated hair accessories, dresses, paintings, ceramics and paper art installation.
+Momoca Usagi is a designer/artist.
+In the past, her work has ranged from sophisticated hair accessories and dresses, to paintings, ceramics, and art installations.

-Momoca was born and raised in Japan and started sewing at the age of six, when she began designing dresses and accessories for her dolls.
-Later she majored in fashion design before moving to California to study fine art.
+Born and raised in Japan, Momoca began sewing at the age of six, when she started designing dresses and accessories for her dolls; in high school she specialized in fashion design.
+Wanting to see other parts of the world, she left Japan and moved to California to study fine art.

-In 2000, Momoca opened a shop by the same name in Berkeley, CA, selling hats, clothing, bags, and accessories of her design.
-She has collaborated with other companies such as Adidas, Vidal Sassoon and Redbull.
+In 2000, Momoca opened a shop by the same name in Berkeley, CA, selling hats, clothing, bags, and accessories of her own design.
+The store was open for ten years, during which she was recognized several times, including as Best San Francisco Designer in 2006.
+She has collaborated with other companies such as Adidas Concept Store, Vidal Sassoon, and Redbull.

 * FOG Design+Art at Fort Mason San Francisco, CA 2017